RSipra/semantic_verification_engine/README.md

 <br>

 - **Developed a robust automated data ingestion pipeline** with integrated quality checks (schema validation, NaN handling) and a tiered duplicate detection system utilising semantic similarity that can validate and process new, curated questions.
-- **Developed reusable analysis tools**.Built a reusable `eda_scripts` module to encapsulate all data processing, analysis, and reporting functions, including a *"Status Map" dashboard* that visualizes the final dataset's composition.
+- **Developed reusable analysis tools**.
+Built a reusable `eda_scripts` module to encapsulate all data processing, analysis, and reporting functions, including a *"Status Map" dashboard* that visualizes the final dataset's composition.
 - **Curated the unique questions down to a final, validated MVP dataset of 902 questions.** This process involved extensive domain-specific edits, including re-authoring 203 questions for clarity and replacing over 100 flawed entries with new, lore-accurate MCQs.

 The final, curated dataset serves as a strong foundation for the trivia game MVP.
 The next phase will focus on expanding the dataset with an additional 500+ questions (primarily explanatory type) using a guided AI generation pipeline to showcase advanced semantic NLP capabilities.